-8.158.30 The E-Commerce Directive will continue to apply in addition toestablishes harmonised rules on issues such as the provisions of the PSRstransparency and information requirements for online service providers, commercial communications and electronic contracts.

-- 8.168.31 The rules implementing the E-Commerce Directive in relation to deposit-taking and activities associated with that activity can be found in the Handbook at in BCOBS 3.2.
-For credit-related regulated activity, the rules implementing the E-Commerce Directive can be found in CONC 2.8. - 8.178.32For other payment service providersservices and issuance of e-money, the rules implementing the E-Commerce Directive are found in the Electronic Commerce (EC Directive) Regulations 2002.
+- 8.30 The E-Commerce Directive establishes harmonised rules on issues such as the transparency and information requirements for online service providers, commercial communications and electronic contracts. - 8.31 The rules implementing the E-Commerce Directive in relation to deposit-taking and activities associated with that activity can be found in the Handbook in BCOBS 3.2.
+For credit-related regulated activity, the rules implementing the E-Commerce Directive can be found in CONC 2.8. - 8.32 For other payment services and issuance of e-money, the rules implementing the E-Commerce Directive are found in the Electronic Commerce (EC Directive) Regulations